The continuing need to restore human rights and the rule of law in the North Caucasus region

 in Resolution 1738 (2010)

-, have not been elucidated by the authorities and the
+have not been elucidated by the authorities and the criminal justice

-7. Credible reports on kidnappings, torture, ill-treatment, enforced
+7. Credible reports of kidnappings, torture, ill-treatment, enforced

 Hundreds have been documented in judgments of the European Court